-Kukulpan – not many seatings but delicious bakery.
+Kukulpan – not many seatings but a delicious bakery.

 Sarajevo – exquisite coffe place and restaurant.
-I only went for breakfast once but they have a lot of seatings and I am sure they will love to have you working from there if you get a drink or some food.
+I only went for breakfast once but they have a lot of seating and I am sure they will love to have you working from there if you get a drink or some food.
 Breakfast was delicious.
-WIFI seamed to be working well.
+WIFI seemed to be working well.

 I hope you enjoyed this guide.
 However, if you think I am missing anything or you have other suggestions please let us know in the comments below.